Tulan/Zabbix_templates-palo_alto/README.md

 ## Setup

-> See [Zabbix templates importing](https://www.zabbix.com/documentation/5.2/manual/xml_export_import/templates#importing) for basic instructions on how to import a template.
+> See [Zabbix templates importing](https://www.zabbix.com/documentation/7.0/en/manual/xml_export_import/templates#importing) for basic instructions on how to import a template.

 Create a NGFW host and link this template to it.

 ## Zabbix configuration

-- Set/change the SNMP community in the host SNMP settings to match your community string.
+- Set/change the SNMP settings to match your community string (SNMPv2c) or Security name, security level ...
+(SNMPv3).
 See [CONFIGURING SNMP MONITORING](https://www.zabbix.com/documentation/current/manual/config/items/itemtypes/snmp#configuring_snmp_monitoring)
-- Set SNMP community on the NGFW and commit.
+- Set SNMP settings on the NGFW and commit.
 See [Enable SNMP Monitoring] (https://docs.paloaltonetworks.com/pan-os/10-0/pan-os-web-interface-help/device/device-setup-operations/enable-snmp-monitoring.html)

 ## Interface monitoring

-To monitor interfaces on the firewall please add "Network Generic Device by SNMP" template to your monitored host.
+Interfaces monitored by template **Network Generic Device by SNMP**

 ## Discovery rules